Overview

 )

-story_response = client.models.generate_content(
+story_response = client.chat.completions.create(

-contents="Write a short science fiction story about AI and humanity",
+{"role": "user", "content": "Write a short story about AI and humanity"}

 temperature=0.9, # Higher temperature for creativity